jspotten/cs324-labs/10-lab-proxy-threadpool/README.md

 Now run the following:

-(Replace `port` with the port on which your proxy server is running.)
+(Replace "port" with the port on which your proxy server is running.)

 ```bash
 curl -o tmp1p -x http://localhost:port/ http://www-notls.imaal.byu.edu/index.html